Raihan9797/kaggle-titanic/README.md

 - plotly is more interactive and nicer but it seaborn is supposed to be faster
 - how to do grouped bar chart?
 Use a distribution plot, multiple = 'dodge' sns.displot(train, x="Survived", hue="Sex", multiple="dodge")

+4. Transforming Data
+    1. How to get value_counts for grouped data?
+Need to use unstack() or pivot_table().
+Need to search more on that
+    2. Change data types from int to bool as categorical (eg. Survived)
+    3. Using df.filter(), groupby()